iLoveTux/ilovetux.github.io/_posts/2016-07-12-Automation.md

 * Pandas (for manipulating tabular data)

 There are literally tons more to check out.
-You can usually get by with just a simple web search for "Python <TASK>" where <TASK> is what you are currently trying to do.
+You can usually get by with just a simple web search for "Python TASK" where TASK is what you are currently trying to do.

 # Some closing thoughts